garystafford/fav-color-bff/README.md

 [![Build Status](https://travis-ci.org/garystafford/fav-color-bff.svg?branch=master)](https://travis-ci.org/garystafford/fav-color-bff)

-# Favorite Color Web Backend For Frontend (BFF)
+# Favorite Color Web Backend For Frontend (Web BFF)

 ## Introduction

-The Favorite Color Web Backend For Frontend ([BFF](http://samnewman.io/patterns/architectural/bff/)), is part of a multi-tier Angular-Node-Spring-MongoDB application platform.
+The Favorite Color Web Backend For Frontend ([BFF](http://samnewman.io/patterns/architectural/bff/)), is part of a multi-tier, Angular-Node-Spring-MongoDB sample application platform.
 Currently, the Web BFF merely simulates a real BFF, and contains no actual business logic.
-Technically, it is a basic Node proxy server, built on [Nodejitsu](https://nodejitsu.com/) [http-proxy](https://www.npmjs.com/package/http-proxy).

-The Web BFF proxies API calls from the [Favorite Color Web Application](https://github.com/garystafford/fav-color-ngweb) to the [Favorite Color Service](https://github.com/garystafford/fav-color-service), a Spring Boot RESTful microservice.
-For example, a call to the `/choices` endpoint at `http://bff.favcolor.com:8081/choices`, from the web application, will be proxied through the BFF, to the private backend service endpoint `/choices` at `http://api.favcolor.com:8091/choices`.
+A simple Node-based reverse-proxy server built with [Nodejitsu](https://nodejitsu.com/) [http-proxy](https://www.npmjs.com/package/http-proxy), the Web BFF proxies RESTful API calls from the [Favorite Color Web Application](https://github.com/garystafford/fav-color-ngweb) to the [Favorite Color Spring Boot μService](https://github.com/garystafford/fav-color-service).
+For example, a call to the `/choices` endpoint at `https://bff.web.fav-color.com:8081/choices`, from the web application, will be proxied through the Web BFF, to the private backend μService endpoint `/choices` at `http://api.fav-color.com/choices`.

-The entire application is designed to be provisioned and deployed to AWS, using HashiCorp Packer and Terraform.
-The web application and BFF are designed to sit in the public subnet behind load balancers, while the service(s) and database(s) would sit in the private subnet, also behind a load balancer.
+The entire sample application platform is designed to be provisioned and deployed to AWS, using HashiCorp Packer and Terraform.
+The web application and BFF are designed to sit in the public subnet behind a load balancer, while the μService(s) and database(s) sit in the private subnet, also behind an internal load balancer.

 ## Quick Start for Local Development

-Once MongoDB, the Web Application, and the Service are all up and running locally, clone, build, test, and run the Web BFF, using the following commands:
+The Web BFF requires that the [Favorite Color Web Application](https://github.com/garystafford/fav-color-ngweb), [Favorite Color μService](https://github.com/garystafford/fav-color-service), and MongoDB, are all up and running locally.
+To clone, build, and run the Web BFF, using the following commands:

 ```bash
 git clone https://github.com/garystafford/fav-color-bff.git